ociswap/scrypto-avltree/TechnicalREADME.md

  / \  / \
 _   r r  _
 ````
-Both nodes with r can be the replacement node. -> The replacement node is always the closest child of the delete node.
+Both nodes with r can be the replacement node. -> A replacement node is the closest node in the left or right subtree of the delete node (successor/predecessor).
-Additionally, the pointers to the replacement node are updated, with jumping over it in the double linked list, and substituting it with a child in the tree.
-Which replacement node is picked is determined by the balance factor of the delete node, that the delete node does not have to be balanced after the replacement.
+Which replacement node is picked is determined by the balance factor of the deleted node; so, that the deleted node does not have to be balanced after the replacement.
-Moving the replacement node into the position of the delete node, creates another whole in the tree.
+Removing the replacement node from its original position of creates another hole in the tree that needs to be filled.

-However, the replacement node has either no children or only one child.
+The replacement node has either no children or only one child.
-If it has no children, the whole does not need to be filled.
+If it has no children, the hole does not need to be filled.
-If the replacement node has one child, the child is moved into the position of the replacement node, and the tree structure is restored.
+If the replacement node has one child, the replacement node is skipped in the tree and the parent of the replacement node points to the child of the replacement node and vice versa.
-If there would be two children, the replacement node could not be a neighbour of the delete node in the linked list, because one of the children would be the direct neighbour in the linked list of the delete node (successor/predecessor).
+If there would be two children, the replacement node could not be a direct neighbor of the deleted node in the linked list because one of the children would be the direct neighbor of the deleted node.

 See example:
 ````
     d